Authenticity has long been one of the most respected and sought after qualities in leadership, presenting and public speaking.

 What exactly does that look like?

-I believe it’s the ultimate challenge for all speakers and presenters because it seems to me that if we have the time and attention of an audience we owe it to them to call upon:
+If we have the time and attention of an audience, we owe it to them to call upon our:

 When we have the attention of an audience our authenticity must be encased in substance.

-In other words, it’s not just about delivery, content is king.
+In other words, it’s not just about delivery; content is vitally important too.

 Make it about your audience rather than yourself